Holiday Gift Ideas

 It’s that time of year again.
 Black Friday sales will soon be upon us, Friendsgivings will seem to outnumber Thanksgivings, and we’ll seem to remember all of a sudden that we forgot to start getting gifts for people.
 Or, perhaps you know it’s time to make your list, but you don’t know what to get your sister who has everything or your cousin you don’t talk to much.

 Enter, Stretchy Pants’ 2019 holiday food gift ideas guide.
-We’ve rounded up # of our favorite food related gifts including a mix of local favorites and presents from around the world.
+We’ve rounded up a bunch of our favorite food gifts – from local favorites to presents from around the world.
 Because that person who has everything still loves food, and you can learn more about that person you don’t talk to much through a meal (or better yet, a cooking class!).

 We’ve divided our list into five categories of food gift ideas so you can find the best fit.